Bivariate change point detection: joint detection of changes in expectation and variance: Practical Performance

 \begin{algo} Set $\mathscr R(H)$ as either $\mathscr C^c$, $\hat{\mathscr E}^c$ or $\mathscr S^c$ as used in the test.
 For each $h_k\in H$ obtain $\hat C_{h_k}$ using Algorithm \ref{algo:sfa} w.r.t.~$\mathscr R(H)$.
 Set $\hat C :=\hat C_{h_1}$.
 For increasing $k=2,3,\ldots w$ update $\hat C$ as follows: add any $\hat c \in \hat C_{h_k}$ to $\hat C$ that satisfies $\{\hat c - h_k + 1, \ldots, \hat c + h_k\}\,\cap\,\hat C \,=\, \emptyset$. \end{algo}

 A candidate from the $k$-th step is dismissed if a previously accepted estimate falls into the candidates $h_k$-neighborhood.
-The algorithm is shown in Figure \ref{fig15}.
-Three change points are present and three estimates are obtained.
-Note that any $\hat C_{h_k}$ contains two estimates at the most \--- the small windows lack power to detect the small effect at the last change point, while the larger windows are not sensitive to the first two change points that occur fast.
+See Figure \ref{fig19} with $C=\{c_1,c_2,c_3\}$ and $|H|=4$ yielding three estimates $|\hat C|=3$.
+Note that $|\hat C_k|\le 2$, i.e., no single $h_k$ estimates all three change points, as small $h_k$ lack power to detect the small effect at $c_3$, while larger $h_k$ are not sensitive to the close proximity of $c_1$ and $c_2$.